 One of the appeals of accounting seems to be that once busy season is over, it’s smooth sailing for the rest of the year.
 But don’t be surprised if you have plenty of work every month.
 Between companies with fiscal years ending at various times and tax and audit issues that last all year, you’ll have plenty to do once summer rolls around.
 Go into your job with the mindset that you’ll be constantly learning and growing, and working hard all year won’t come with as much sticker shock.

-Having already talked about your busy schedule, it’s time to look at the other side of the coin.
+Having already discussed your busy schedule, it’s time to look at the other side of the coin.
 There are going to be entire days where you don’t have much to do.
 Accounting work fluctuates throughout the year, and sometimes you simply won’t have any work on your plate.
-So what do you do?
+So – what do you do?

 Learn to Set Boundaries For Yourself